 Requirements for colleges and universities for AABI accreditation

-The college or university must be a proper member from AABI.
+The college or university must be a proper member of AABI.

 The foundation presents

 one duplicate catalog of the school,

 one copy of the avionics educational programs, and